This fun, interactive graph shows how long every ‘Simpsons’ prediction took to come true

 What: A handy, interactive guide to every prediction from The Simpsons that proved accurate.

-Who: Systems engineer (and avid Redditor) Seffana Mohamed.
+Who: Analytical consultant (and Redditor) Seffana Mohamed-Ajaz.

 Why we care: Last week, something incredible happened.